 How do you disguise a fence?

-To camouflage a wooden or unsightly fence or concrete posts, you can fix hanging baskets or small pots using specially design clip-on fittings.
-Alternatively, plant climbers and cover posts and fences with chicken wire to give them a framework to attach themselves too.
+To camouflage a wooden or unsightly fence, or concrete posts, you can use fence decorating ideas such as fixing hanging baskets or small pots to it using specially design clip-on fittings.

 Alternatively, plant climbers, and cover posts and fences with chicken wire to give the plants a framework to attach themselves to.